Petersburg man pleads guilty to fatally shooting teen for pair of Air Jordan sneakers

 Forensic investigators also established that the shots that killed Felder likely originated from the back passenger’s seat where Thorpe was sitting, and none of Felder’s seven gunshot wounds was indicative of being shot while he was facing Thorpe.

-A state firearms examiner determined that .40-caliber cartridge casings recovered from the scene and bullet fragments recovered from Felder's body had been fired by the same gun, although the weapon was never recovered.
+A state firearms examiner determined that .40-caliber cartridge casings recovered from the scene and bullet fragments recovered from Felder’s body had come from the same gun, although the weapon was never recovered.

 Instagram records obtained by police confirmed that Harper and Felder had exchanged messages about meeting at the Exxon station for the shoe transaction.
 An analysis of Thorpe’s cellphones showed no contact between him and Felder, and Felder was not listed among his contacts.
 Thorpe told police that he did not know Felder.